Skip to main content

 It is your responsibility to ensure that you are submitting a self-certification request for an eligible assessment and that you wish to apply for exceptional circumstances (ECs) through this route.
 Because this process is fully automatic, Self-certification requests cannot be withdrawn or removed.
 Once you have used your self-certification allowance you can, of course, still apply through the standard EC route.

-Any coursework which is granted an automatic extended deadline through the Self-certification process, or an amended deadline as a result of a verified systems outage which impacts the ability of students to submit summative work, will normally be given feedback and marks within a 15 working day period to run from the amended deadline for submission.
+Any coursework which is granted an automatic extended deadline through the self-certified short extensions process, or an amended deadline as a result of a verified systems outage which impacts the ability of students to submit summative work, will normally be given feedback and marks within a 15 working day period to run from the amended deadline for submission.
 Any variation from this will require a case for an exemption to be made by the module convenor.

 If you have other questions not covered in this page about making a request, you can contact the following people for advice: